andrewjahn/AndysBrainBook/docs/OpenScience/OS/fMRIPrep_Demo_4_AdditionalPreproc.rst

 .. note::

   Smoothing in FSL can be done with the command ``fslmaths``; for example, fslmaths <input image> -s <smoothing sigma> <output image>.
 Note that the input for ``-s`` is sigma, not the full-width half-maximum; for a 5mm FWHM, for example, you would use a sigma of 2.12.
 An excellent tutorial about how to do this can be found `here <https://kathleenhupfeld.com/how-to-smooth-images-in-fsl-its-different-from-spm/>`__.

+  Also in FSL, since registration was not run through FEAT and therefore there is not ``reg`` directory, you will need to create a dummy registration directory to trick FSL into thinking that registration has been performed.
+(For some reason, higher-level analyses will not run unless there is a ``reg`` directory in each subject's main directory.)
+To do this, run the following steps, which is taken from `this message board thread <https://www.jiscmail.ac.uk/cgi-bin/webadmin?A2=fsl;a779b3b8.1408>`__:

+  - run one subject through a normal FEAT analysis (first level)
+  - in the "reg" subdirectory that it produces:
+  - replace all the *.mat files with a copy of $FSLDIR/etc/flirtsch/ident.mat (do not delete these files or change their name)
+  - delete all the *warp* files
+  - run updatefeatreg in the feat directory
+  - The resulting "reg" subdirectory can then be copied into your first level analysis directories and this will allow you to use your data in MNI space (without it being changed/resampled).

+  In my case, I copied the ident.mat file to my reg directory, and then ran commands such as ``cat indent.mat > example_fun2highres.mat`` to overwrite the contents of each .mat file.
+When you run your second-level analysis, it may look as though the registration is off in the figures, but assuming that the original registration worked well through fMRIPREP, it should be fine.
+As always, check the output once it has finished.

 Scaling
 *******